 Temporarily Limit Licking to Prevent Further Irritation

-While you find out why your dog is licking, it’s important to minimise any further damage.
+While you find out why your dog is licking, it’s important to minimize any further damage.
 Some examples of management strategies can include:

 - Inflatable Buster or Elizabethan collar.
 When properly fitted, these can be the most effective method for preventing your dog from licking their paw.
 For stressed dogs, however, these collars may heighten anxiety.
 You will need to spend time getting your dog relaxed when wearing one.